SolaraStudio/Solara/README.md

 ## What it is

 Solara is a browser for Android that does not rely on Chromium, WebView, or any third-party rendering engine.
-It uses Optima (our Rust rendering engine) to parse HTML and CSS, Solarium (our Zig JavaScript engine) to run scripts, and Solarian (our Kotlin search API) for search.
+It uses Optima (our Rust rendering engine) to parse HTML and CSS, Solarium (our Zig Runtime engine) to run scripts, and Solarian (our Kotlin search API) for search.

 The goal is a browser that is: